The Dry Ten Martini Problem for Sturmian Hamiltonians: Abstract

 \section{Abstract}

-The Dry Ten Martini Problem for Sturmian Hamiltonians is affirmatively solved.
-Concretely, we prove that all spectral gaps are open for Schrödinger operators with Sturmian potentials and non-vanishing coupling constant.
+The dry ten Martini problem for Sturmian Hamiltonians is solved.
+Concretely, we prove that all the predicted spectral gaps ``are there'' for all the Schrödinger operators with Sturmian potentials and non-vanishing coupling constant.
 A key approach towards the solution is a representation of the spectrum as the boundary of an infinite tree.
-This tree is constructed via particular periodic approximations and it encodes substantial spectral characteristics.
+This tree is constructed using periodic approximations and encodes substantial spectral characteristics.